serverless/blog/posts/2018-05-02-fn-serverless.md

   - DavidWells
 ---

-On October 2nd 2017, Oracle first announced the open source [fn project](http://fnproject.io/) at the JavaOne conference.
-Since then the team here at Serverless has kept a keen eye on the project.
+Back in October, Oracle first announced the open source [fn project](http://fnproject.io/) at the JavaOne conference.
+Since then, the team here at Serverless has kept a keen eye on the project.

 More function providers means more freedom for FAAS users & less vendor lock in.
 This is one of our driving principles behind the [serverless framework](https://serverless.com/framework/docs/).

-So it was more than natural to bring the fn project into the growing list of [serverless function providers](https://serverless.com/framework/docs/providers/) 🎉.
+So it was only natural to bring the fn project into the growing list of [serverless function providers](https://serverless.com/framework/docs/providers/) 🎉.

 ## About Fn